buraksezer/olric/README.md

 [![GoDoc](http://img.shields.io/badge/godoc-reference-blue.svg?style=flat)](https://godoc.org/github.com/buraksezer/olric) [![Coverage Status](https://coveralls.io/repos/github/buraksezer/olric/badge.svg?branch=master)](https://coveralls.io/github/buraksezer/olric?branch=master) [![Build Status](https://travis-ci.org/buraksezer/olric.svg?branch=master)](https://travis-ci.org/buraksezer/olric) [![Go Report Card](https://goreportcard.com/badge/github.com/buraksezer/olric)](https://goreportcard.com/report/github.com/buraksezer/olric) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Distributed, eventually consistent and in-memory key/value database.
+Distributed, eventually consistent and in-memory key/value data store and cache.
 It can be used both as an embedded Go library and as a language-independent service.
-Built with [Go](https://golang.org).

 ## At a glance

 * Designed to share some transient, approximate, fast-changing data between servers,
-* Embeddable but can be used as a language-independent service with olricd,
+* Embeddable but can be used as a language-independent service with *olricd*,
 * Supports different eviction algorithms,
 * Fast binary protocol,
 * Highly available and horizontally scalable,
 * Provides best-effort consistency guarantees without being a complete CP solution,
 * Supports replication by default(with sync and async options),
-* Supports atomic operations.
+* Supports atomic operations,

-## Possible use cases
-* Distributed key/value data store,
-* Distributed cache,
-* Scale your cloud application,
-* Service discovery.
+* Provides a locking primitive which inspired by [SETNX of Redis](https://redis.io/commands/setnx#design-pattern-locking-with-codesetnxcode).

 See [Sample Code](https://github.com/buraksezer/olric#sample-code) section for a quick experimentation.

+## Possible Use Cases

+With this feature set, Olric is pretty suitable to use as a distributed cache.
+But it also provides data replication, failure detection and simple anti-entropy services.
+So it can be used as an ordinary key/value data store to scale your cloud application.

-## WIP
+## Project Status

-This project is a work in progress.
-The implementation is incomplete.
-The documentation may be inaccurate.
+Olric is in early stages of development.
+The package API and client protocol may change without notification.

 ## Table of Contents